simonw/shot-scraper/docs/storyboard.md

 : Starting URL for the video.
 This can be an `http://` or `https://` URL, a bare domain or a path to a local HTML file.

+`server`
+: Optional command to run as a server for the duration of the storyboard recording.
+This can be a string or a list of arguments.

 `viewport`
 : Optional browser viewport size.
 Defaults to `1280` by `720`.